Zolletta/readings/README.md

 I like reading a lot and sometimes I read technical books which I found very very interesting.

-Since one of the best tools for me is the elaboration / summarization of comcepts found in the materials I study, I decided to write some articles.
+Since one of the best tools for me is the elaboration / summarization of concepts found in the materials I study, I decided to write some articles.

 My purpose was not to write a full comprehensive summary of the book, but to squeeze out the most interesting part (for me): If I want to come back to a particular thing I can still re-read it :)